vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 Application keys are usually the best way to authenticate API calls in your integrations.
 However, there are some VETX API endpoints that do not allow this mode of authentication.
 Authenticate those with [user tokens](#user-token).

-[block:callout]
-{
-  "type": "danger",
-  "body": "[Do not use application keys in your client-side code](https://help.vtex.com/en/tutorial/best-practices-application-keys--7b6nD1VMHa49aI5brlOvJm#never-use-client-side-code-for-integrations).
-This makes your store vulnerable to attacks."
+>❗ [Do not use application keys in your client-side code](https://help.vtex.com/en/tutorial/best-practices-application-keys--7b6nD1VMHa49aI5brlOvJm#never-use-client-side-code-for-integrations).
+This makes your store vulnerable to attacks.
-}
-[/block]

 Below you can learn more about how to authenticate API requests in this way.
 Still, we recommend reading these other articles to develop secure API integrations:
 - [Generating and managing application keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet)
 - [Best practices for using application keys](https://help.vtex.com/en/tutorial/best-practices-application-keys--7b6nD1VMHa49aI5brlOvJm)